 As a Consultant, Mr. Chowdhury worked in the PFM reform area with World Bank and DFID funded projects.
 In the past, he worked as Director on the Board of Directors of Bangladesh Krishi Bank, Sonali Bank Ltd. (also was acting Chairman), Bangladesh Biman, Titas Gas Transmission and Distribution Company Ltd., Eastern Refinery Ltd. and Dhaka BRT Company Ltd. He was also a Council Member of ICMAB and National Heart Foundation.
 He was the first MD and CEO of the Government-owned largest Infrastructure Financing Company, BIFFL.
 He worked as Director to the Board of Directors of SAARC Development Fund (SDF), Headquartered in Bhutan.

-He is a widely travelled person and has visited countries like USA, UK, Canada, Belgium, Denmark, France, the Netherlands, Sweden, India, Pakistan, Malaysia, Indonesia, Sri Lanka, Cambodia, Nepal, Japan, Bhutan, Singapore, the Philippines, Saudi Arabia, UAE, China, Hong Kong, Myanmar, Kenya, Morocco, Peru, Germany, Austria, Fiji and Australia.
+He is a widely travelled person and has visited countries like USA, UK, Canada, Belgium, Denmark, France, the Netherlands, Sweden, India, Pakistan, Malaysia, Indonesia, Sri Lanka, Cambodia, Nepal, Japan, Bhutan, Singapore, the Philippines, Saudi Arabia, UAE, China, Hong Kong, Myanmar, Kenya, Morocco, Peru, Germany, Austria, Fiji, Australia, Thailand, Kuwait and Vietnam.

 Mr. Chowdhury was born in a respected noble Muslim family of Chittagong.
 In his personal life, he is married.
 His wife Mrs. Sabina Haque is a teacher by profession.
 They are blessed with two daughters.